victorlucachi/victorlucachi.github.io/journal/void9-wiring-guide.md

 If you're feeling bold, or if you think that it could be useful, you can swap one (or more) keys for an [EC11](https://www.aliexpress.com/item/32872039030.html) rotary encoder.
 If you plan on doing that, you'll also need [this](https://www.thingiverse.com/thing:3770166) incredibly helpful 3d printed adapter and a [knob](https://www.aliexpress.com/item/4000094107137.html).

-Right now would be a good time to flash your Pro Micro; the VOID9 needs only six pins, but it's good practice to flash the controller before anything else, in order to avoid any unpleasant surprises (a broken controller) later in the process.
+Right now would be a good time to flash your Pro Micro; the VOID9 needs only six pins, but it's good practice to flash the controller before anything else, in order to avoid any unpleasant surprises (a broken controller) later on.

-Pro Micros (and clones) use Afafruits Caterina bootloader by default; when they are externally reset, by bridging the RST and GND pins, they start in bootloader mode and wait for 8 seconds before going back to user mode.
+Pro Micros (and clones) use Adafruits Caterina bootloader by default; when they are externally reset, by bridging the RST and GND pins, they start in bootloader mode and wait for 8 seconds before going back to user mode.

 After the firmware is compiled from [my fork of QMK](https://github.com/victorlucachi/qmk_firmware/tree/master/keyboards/handwired/void9), it can be flashed with [QMK Toolbox](https://qmk.fm/toolbox/), by selecting the .hex file, enabling the Auto-Flash option and resetting the controller via the RST and GND pins.